Senegal villages switch on 45 community solar microgrids with battery storage

 Laboratory and field teams repeated key tests before International Renewable Energy Agency published the 2026 update.
 Third-party engineers checked critical measurements where national standards apply.

-How it happened
+How did it happen?

 IRENA and Senegal’s energy agency financed panels, inverters, and lithium batteries sized for overnight loads.
 Each village elected a co-op board that sets tariffs and maintenance schedules.
 Technicians trained at a regional hub in Thiès perform quarterly service visits.
 Mobile money apps record payments and outage reports.